 2014: Assisted Community Treatment (ACT) law is launched in Hawaii.

-2019: Amended ACT law for broader implementation to include patients who are not consistently taking medication, and clarification of protocol.
-The revision better defines “dangerous to self” as likely to become much more vulnerable or dangerous to others within 45 days, clarifies who assesses/suggests treatment program and removes requirement of past mental health-related hospitalization.
+2019: Amended ACT law for broader implementation to include patients who are not consistently taking medication and protocol clarification.
+The revision better defines “dangerous to self” as likely to become much more vulnerable or dangerous to others within 45 days, clarifies who assesses/suggests treatment programs and removes the requirement of past mental health-related hospitalization.

 2021: Amended to have Guardian ad Litem appointed immediately upon acceptance of petition and removed the requirement of representation by a public defender.